MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

   * **Sizing images**

-    * When using an image inside a `ColumnSet` with more than one Column, specify the size of the column containing an image rather than the image itself.
+    * When using an image inside a `ColumnSet` with more than one column, specify the size of the column containing an image rather than the image itself.
     * If the image isn’t in a `ColumnSet`, we recommend you to set its size to `auto` or `stretch`.
-    * If you want to define explicit width in pixels, ensure that they don't exceed 3/4 of the narrowest card width.
+    * If you want to define explicit width in pixels, ensure that they don't exceed 3/4th of the narrowest card width.
     * If you want to define explicit size in pixels, define it for the width or height.
 Setting explicit size for any one parameter preserves the image's aspect ratio.
-    * We recommend you to set the width of the image, though some scenarios might allow for exceptions.
+    * We recommend that you must set the width of the image, though some scenarios might allow for exceptions.

-For more information to create plugins for teams meetings, see [Enable message extension as a plugin for Copilot for meetings.](build-bot-based-plugin.md#enable-message-extension-as-a-plugin-for-copilot-for-meetings)
+For more information to create plugins for teams meetings, see [enable message extension as a plugin for Copilot for meetings.](build-bot-based-plugin.md#enable-message-extension-as-a-plugin-for-copilot-for-meetings)

 [Back to top](#validation-guidelines-for-copilot-agents)